catdieval/user-workflow-and-user-stories/user-story-12.md

 - [ ] Create a new feature branch "Plotting-properties".

 - [ ] Create a PlottingProperties Component:

   - [ ] It returns the Heading component and the LayoutProperties component.
   - [ ] The Heading takes "Step 6: Assign properties to the graph" for text.
   - [ ] Between Heading and LayoutProperties, add a conditional rendering for a component: if clickedChartType = "line-plot" / "bar-plot" / "scatter-plot" or "line-markers-plot", then render LineProperties / BarProperties / MarkerProperties.

+- [ ] In the index.js, add the PlottingProperties component (before Plotting).